 In the eighteenth century travelers from north of the Alps flocked to Italy, for “the most interesting of all possible voyages,” as the Abbé Gabriel-François Coyer put it after his own journey in 1763.
-Dotted with the monuments that northern cultural and social élites knew from their readings of the ancient Greeks and Romans, and populated by influential contemporaries who might be encountered in the flesh, the Italian peninsula held out the promise of an educational rite of passage rooted in humanist ideals of classical origins.
+Dotted with the monuments that Northern cultural and social élites knew from their readings of the ancient Greeks and Romans, and populated by influential contemporaries who might be encountered in the flesh, the Italian peninsula held out the promise of an educational rite of passage rooted in humanist ideals of classical origins.

 Eighteenth-century travellers to Italy left a substantial footprint.
-There are countless published and unpublished travel journals, letters and other accounts; private and public collections hold a wealth of art, antiques, books and other objects; and records of visitors, from passport stamps to museum entries are found in numerous archives.
+There are countless published and unpublished travel journals, letters and other accounts; private and public collections hold a wealth of art, antiques, books and other objects; and records of visitors, from passport stamps to museum entries, are found in numerous archives.
 Yet this very abundance, dispersed so widely, poses a significant historiographical challenge.
 There is no single or clearly defined archive for the Grand Tour.
 And while it is understood that the Grand Tour was a widespread phenomenon, with innumerable individuals traveling across vast expanses (and this long reach a crucial feature of its influence), the fact remains that we barely glimpse its totality when we define and understand it through the writings of a small selection of the most well-known travelers.

-A focused study of sixty-nine architect-travelers in Ingamells inspired a new approach that has marked the current phase of the project.
-Close attention to the architects’ entries revealed the regularity of expression in the initial paragraphs of each entry, which in turn allowed us to parse and undertake structured text mining and disambiguation.
-The Grand Tour Project is engaged in a digital transformation of the Dictionary that facilitates the multidimensional searching and browsing of its entries; the organization of this information into structured and usable data; and the analysis and visualization of this data.
-Out of this work we are developing theGrand Tour Explorer as an interactive scholarly resource.
-We are working to make the Grand Tour Explorer as extensive as possible in terms of data extracted from the Dictionary’s entries—as a research tool that allows us to search by category across multiple dimensions and also across a number of built-in visualizations.
-The objective is to be able to ask questions—‘Who was in place x at the y time?’--across the extent of the dictionary, as well as to visualize travel by individuals, by aggregates, and by overall trends.
+A focused study of sixty-nine architect-travelers drawn from Ingamells inspired a new approach that marks the current phase of the project.
+Close attention to the architects’ entries revealed a regularity of expression in the initial paragraphs of each entry, which in turn allowed us to parse and undertake structured text mining and disambiguation.
+The Grand Tour Project is now engaged in a digital transformation of the Dictionary that facilitates the multidimensional searching and browsing of its entries; the organization of this information into structured and usable data; and the analysis and visualization of this data.
+Out of this work we are developing the Grand Tour Explorer as an interactive scholarly resource.
+We are working to make the Grand Tour Explorer as extensive as possible in terms of data extracted from the Dictionary’s entries: we are building a research tool that allows searching by category across multiple dimensions and also across a number of built-in visualizations.
+The objective is to be able to ask questions—‘Who was in place x at time y?’--across the extent of the Dictionary, as well as to visualize travel by individuals, by aggregates, and by overall trends.
 Freeing the information from the alphabetic constraints of the print form and enriching it by multidimensional association permits us to cast an unusually wide net on the eighteenth-century Grand Tour of Italy, bringing into the picture more than five thousand travelers, who together represent a diverse scope of touristic experiences.
 Here below is an image of one of our digital entries in the Grand Tour Explorer, in which all the data in blue is actionable: if you click, for example, on the birth year '1724', the result will be the entries of all other travellers who were born in 1724.